MOARdV/AvionicsSystems/GameData/MOARdV/FlightSystems/MAS_mk3-9pod-readme.txt

 Nertea's Near Future Spacecraft Mk3-9 Command Pod README

-The Mk3-9 command pod is the current development platform for MOARdV's Avionics Systems.
+The Mk3-9 command pod was the initial development platform for MOARdV's Avionics Systems.
 It is not a completed MAS command pod, but it illustrates some of what is possible in MAS.
 Some of those capabilities are very difficult to duplicate using RasterPropMonitor.

 This is *not* a complete IVA.
-You can probably do most orbital transfer and rendezvous tasks from this IVA, but it's not complete, and it's not meant to be a play IVA yet - it's intended to showcase MAS and give me an in-game environment to test things out.
+You can probably do most orbital transfer and rendezvous tasks from this IVA, but it's not complete, and it's not meant to be a play IVA - it's intended to showcase MAS and give me an in-game environment to test things out.

 You will need to install this patch in a KSP installation that does